elechouse/Shield-Library/README.md

 Seeed Studio Shield library

-All the library will be stay here as submodule.
+All the library will be stored here as git submodule.

 ### Get some Shield library ###
+Because all the library refrence to yexiaobo-seeedstudio account.

 you can clone some shield library like this:

     # get Relay Shield library